Special File Key-types

-The following Keys can be used in C.ORE™ and are available to EntityScript™.
-To activate various system locations and make them discoverable, you can follow certain defined key conventions or create your own.
+The following Keys can be used in C.ORE™ and each are able to be tied to available to EntityScript™ pre-built templates.
+To activate various system locations and make them discoverable for a variety of context-specific functions, you can follow certain defined key-conventions or create your own.

-Part 1: SPECIAL KEYS -> abstract processes within the system: An abstract process is anything that's defined by the machine without a clearly set identity.
-A routine or check becomes necessary without having full knowledge of the digital material being processed.
+Part 1: SPECIAL KEYS -> abstract processes within the system that are able to be standardized into control-structures: An abstract process is anything that's defined by the machine without a clearly set identity in a traditional cell-based data-format like what's made available in JSON, CSV, and XML.
+A routine or type-check becomes necessary without having full knowledge of the digital material being processed.
+Some of those processes can be summarized by the following keys:

 Any topics and information that you didn't generate yourself should be located with this Key at the beginning.